pravega/pravega/documentation/src/docs/controller-service.md

 - Once scale processing starts, it first sets the Stream State to *Scaling*.
 - Then creates new Stream Segments in Segment Store.
 The workflow is as follows:

-     1. After  successfully creating new segments, it creates a new epoch record in the metadata store.
+     1. After  successfully creating new Segments, it creates a new epoch record in the metadata store.
      2. The created new epoch record corresponds to a new epoch which contains the list of Stream Segments as they would appear post scale.
      3. Each new epoch creation also creates a new root epoch node under which the metadata for all transactions from that epoch resides.
-     4. After creating requisite metadata records, scale workflow attempts to seal the old Stream segments in the Segment Store.
+     4. After creating requisite metadata records, scale workflow attempts to seal the old Stream Segments in the Segment Store.

 - After the old Stream Segments are sealed, we can safely mark the new epoch as the currently _active_ epoch and reset state to _Active_.